hjoliveira/hjoliveira.github.io/cv.md

 permalink: /cv/
 ---

-<h3 class="cv-header">Work Experience</h3>
+### Work Experience

-<h4 class="cv-header">October 2015 - Present</h4>
+#### October 2015 - Present

-**Position:** Senior Software Engineer
+**Position:** Software Engineering Lead

-Working on the SD Tech project, which is redeveloping [ScienceDirect](http://www.sciencedirect.com) on a new AWS-based technology stack.
-I was part of the Access and Entitlements team for 8 months and have since moved to the Search team.

-Responsibilities include the design and development of Java based microservices, using Dropwizard and Spring Boot, as well as front end pages with React and Node.

-**Employer:** Elsevier, London, United Kingdom
+**Employer:** Elsevier, London, UK.
+Remotely in Germany since 2021.

+Software Engineering Lead for the ScienceDirect Search and AI Core team.
+Responsibilities include planning and delivery management, stakeholder management, technical leadership and architecture, as well as the line management of a team of software and quality engineers of varying degrees of experience.

+Led the development of [ScienceDirect AI](https://www.elsevier.com/products/sciencedirect/sciencedirect-ai), launched publicly in March 2025.
+ScienceDirect AI is a generative AI product that employs AI Agents and Retrieval Augmented Generation to answer researcher questions.

+Led the rearchitecture of the [ScienceDirect Search](https://www.sciencedirect.com/search) stack from a monolith to a modern microservices architecture on AWS.
+Included the migration of the search index from SOLR to AWS OpenSearch.
+This dramatically improved the performance, maintainability and observability of the system.

-<h4 class="cv-header">April 2014 - September 2015</h4>
+#### April 2014 - September 2015

 **Position:** Lead Software Engineer

+**Employer:** Solenix Deutschland GmbH, Darmstadt, Germany

 Technical Lead for the MUST project.
 Software analysis, design, and coordination of the team developing MUST, an ESA information system for spacecraft telemetry analysis, based on a MySQL database, with client applications developed in Java.